thachmpham/thachmpham.github.io/md/gdb/symbol.md

   4: 0000000000000004     4 OBJECT  GLOBAL DEFAULT    2 number2
   5: 0000000000000000    24 FUNC    GLOBAL DEFAULT    1 sum
   6: 0000000000000018    22 FUNC    GLOBAL DEFAULT    1 sub
 ```

-<span style="color: yellow">Compute ELF offsets.</span>

-- 'readelf --section-headers' provides section offset from the start of the file.
-- 'readelf --symbols' shows each symbol offset from the start of its section.
-Adding this offset to the section location gives the symbol location.

-:::::::::::::: {.columns}
-::: {.column width=45%}
-From 'readelf --section-headers',

-- Section .text at 0x40.
+- The .text section begins at address 0x40.
-- Section .data at 0x70.
+- The .data section begins at address 0x70.

-From 'readelf --symbols',

-Symbol sum.

-- In .text section (Ndx 1).
-- Offset 0x00 in section .text (Value 0x00).

-Symbol sub.

-- In .text section (Ndx 1).
-- Offset 0x18 in section .text (Value 0x18).

-Symbol number1.

-- In .data section (Ndx 2).
-- Offset 0x00 in section .data (Value 0x00).
-- Size of 4 bytes.

-Symbol number2.

-- In .data section (Ndx 2).
-- Offset 0x04 in section .data (Value 0x04).
-- Size of 4 bytes.
+- In .text, the symbols sum and sub are located at offsets 0x00 and 0x18 from the start of the section.
+- In .data, the symbols number1 and number2 are located at offsets 0x00 and 0x14 from the start of the section.

 :::
-::: {.column width=55%}
+::: {.column width=40%}

-Sketch struct of the ELF file.
+Illustrate the ELF.

 ```go
 +---------------------+